grpc/proposal/L89-core-remove-grpc-insecure-channel-creation-api.md

   not depend on ssl libraries unconditionally while `grpc` will always depend on ssl unconditionally.

+The proposed change in this gRFC will introduce the following behavior change to gRPC wrapped language users (e.g., C++) that use the insecure build.

+* If a gRPC client sends a call credentials requiring the minimum security level greater than `GRPC_SECURITY_NONE` over an insecure channel, the RPC will fail.
+  It's different from the original behavior where the RPC succeeds but the call credentials is silently ignored and not sent on the wire.

 ## Background

 Currently, the gRPC insecure build does not include any of the functions in `grpc_security.h`, nor does it include any of the code in `src/core/lib/security`.
 This means that it does not support channel or call credentials, security connectors, or client/server auth filters.
 It also does not link in SSL libraries.
 We will stop supporting insecure builds, so that all builds of gRPC include the functions in `grpc_security.h` and the code in `src/core/lib/security`.
 There are several reasons for getting rid of insecure builds: